-- 27. (1) A holder of a licence must not knowingly sell or allow any other person to sell, and a servant of a holder of a licence must not knowingly sell, intoxicating liquor to a person under the age of 18 years. - (2) A person under the age of 18 years must not buy or consume intoxicating liquor on licensed premises. - (3) No person may buy or attempt to buy intoxicating liquor for consumption on licensed premises by a person under the age of 18 years.
+- 27. (1) A holder of a licence must not knowingly sell or allow any other person to sell, and a servant of a holder of a licence must not knowingly sell, intoxicating liquor to a person under the age of 18 years. - (2) A person under the age of 18 years must not buy or consume intoxicating liquor on licensed premises. - (3) No person may buy or attempt to buy intoxicating liquor for consumption on licensed premises by a person under the age of 18 years. - (3A) No person may provide intoxicating liquor to a person under the age of 18 years in a public place.9

-- (4) The holder of a licence or the holder's servant must not knowingly deliver, nor may the holder of a licence allow any person to deliver, to a person under the age of 18 years, intoxicating liquor sold on licensed premises for consumption off such premises, unless the delivery is made at the residence or work place of the purchaser. - (5) No person may knowingly send a person under the age of 18 years for the purpose of obtaining intoxicating liquor sold or to be sold on licensed premises for consumption off the premises, whether the liquor is to be obtained from the licensed premises or other premises from which it is delivered in pursuance of the sale. - (6) Subsections (4) and (5) do not apply if the person under the age of 18 years is a member of the licence holder's family or is the holder's servant or apprentice and employed as a messenger to deliver intoxicating liquor. - (7) A person who contravenes this section, other than subsection (2), commits an offence.
+- (3B) If a person under the age of 18 years possesses intoxicating liquor in a public place this may be confiscated by a Police Officer.
+10 - (4) The holder of a licence or the holder's servant must not knowingly deliver, nor may the holder of a licence allow any person to deliver, to a person under the age of 18 years, intoxicating liquor sold on licensed premises for consumption off such premises, unless the delivery is made at the residence or work place of the purchaser. - (5) No person may knowingly send a person under the age of 18 years for the purpose of obtaining intoxicating liquor sold or to be sold on licensed premises for consumption off the premises, whether the liquor is to be obtained from the licensed premises or other premises from which it is delivered in pursuance of the sale. - (6) Subsections (4) and (5) do not apply if the person under the age of 18 years is a member of the licence holder's family or is the holder's servant or apprentice and employed as a messenger to deliver intoxicating liquor. - (6A) Subsection 3(B) does not apply if the person has attained the age of 16 years and is a member of the licence holder's family or is the holder's servant or apprentice and employed as a messenger to deliver intoxicating liquor.11 - (7) A person who contravenes this section, other than subsection (2), commits an offence.